--cart name Create or modify named cartridge profilecart help lists currently defined profiles.
+-cart name Create or modify named cartridge profilecart help lists cur- rently defined profiles.
 The remaining options configure the profile. -cart-desc text Cartridge description shown in -cart help and menu options. -cart-arch arch Cartridge architecture.
-See Section 4.2 [Cartridge types], page 10, for a list. -cart-rom file The ROM image specified will be mapped from \$C000. -cart-rom2 file The ROM image specified will be mapped from \$E000. -cart-becker Enable Becker port where supported. -cart-autorun Auto-start cartridge using FIRQ. -cart-opt string Set cartridge type-specific option.
+See Section 4.2 [Cartridge types], page 10, for a list. -cart-rom file The ROM image specified will be mapped from \$C000. -cart-rom2 file The ROM image specified will be mapped from \$E000. -cart-becker Enable Becker port where supported. -cart-autorun Auto-start cartridge using FIRQ.

-There are no cartridges usable with the MC-10/Alice yet (the 16K expansion is technically a cartridge, but XRoar currently emulates that as though it were on-board).
+There are no cartridges usable with the MC-10 yet (the 16K expansion is technically a cartridge, but XRoar currently emulates that as though it were on-board).

-Built-in cartridge profiles exist with sensible defaults for each of the cartridge types except 'rom' (for which a profile is simply created when you try to autorun a ROM image), each with the same name as the type.
+Built-in cartridge profiles exists with sensible defaults for each of the cartridge types except 'rom' (for which a profile is simply created when you try to autorun a ROM image), each with the same name as the type.